marshal363/btc-insurance-company-daap/@docs/backend-new/provisional-2/implementation-roadmap.md

 - **Key Considerations & Next Steps for these tasks:**
   - `getPoliciesForUser` will need pagination and more robust filtering for production.
   - Further development will populate and utilize these schemas and queries.

+**Implementation Notes (Policy Registry Service - Convex - Sub-Phase 2A.2):**

+- **Eligibility Checks & Service Stubs (CV-PR-206, CV-PR-207, CV-PR-208):** Tasks Completed.
+  - `convex/premium.ts`: Exported `calculateBlackScholesPremium`.
+  - `convex/policyRegistry.ts`:
+    - Added `calculatePremiumForPolicyCreation` leveraging `calculateBlackScholesPremium` and `internal.prices.getLatestPrice` (mocked for now).
+This serves as the `premiumCalculationService`.
+    - Added `mockCheckPoolLiquidity` as a placeholder for `poolLiquidityCheckingService`.
+    - Added `checkPolicyActivationEligibility` query, using `mockGetLatestBlockHeight` and `mockGetCurrentBTCPrice` for simulated on-chain/oracle data.
+- **Key Considerations & Next Steps for these tasks:**
+  - The `calculatePremiumForPolicyCreation` currently assumes it can fetch `currentPriceUSD` and `volatility` via `internal.prices.getLatestPrice` and `internal.prices.getRecentVolatility`.
+The `prices.ts` file will need to be updated to provide these, potentially requiring new Convex functions/queries there.
+For now, the mock BTC price is used.
+  - `mockCheckPoolLiquidity` will need to be replaced with actual integration with the Liquidity Pool service (CV-LP-201) once available.
+  - `checkPolicyActivationEligibility` relies on mock data; will need integration with the Blockchain Integration layer (BI-204) for real data.

 #### B. Liquidity Pool Service - Convex Implementation